What is Dacogen?

 How is Dacogen given?

 In most cases, a Dacogen injection is given every 8 hours for 3 days.
-This 3-day treatment is usually repeated every 6 weeks.
-You will most likely receive at least 4 of these treatments.
+This 3-day treatment is usually repeated every 6 weeks at least 4 times.

 What happens if I miss a dose?